 By placing some of your settlement in a special needs trust and having some of your structured settlement payments pay into the trust, you preserve (and actually extend) the purchasing power of your settlement.

 You can use trust dollars for items and services that improve your quality of life and meet your needs and goals, including:

 Some states even allow funds to be used for vacations or vehicle and home purchases.

 Structured settlements with special needs trusts are highly convenient but very complex to negotiate; they require detailed knowledge of state and federal statute, public benefits and tax law.
-That’s where a Ringler advisor can make the difference for you with expert knowledge and experience in this important area.
+That’s where a Ringler consultant can make the difference for you with expert knowledge and experience in this important area.
 Ringler is here to help you structure a settlement and trust that’s right for you and your family.
 For more information about securing your future with a special needs trust, download this brochure.
 Or contact us today to get started.